celo-org/celo-monorepo/packages/docs/command-line-interface/identity.md

 ### Register-metadata

-Show information about an address
+Register metadata about an address

 ```
 USAGE